AkshayGadekar/Node-Express-Sequelize-Boilerplate/README.md

 Start building your next project on top of this boilerplate.
 A starter project for quickly building RESTful APIs using Node.js, Express, and Sequelize.

 ## Quick Start
-To install the project, follow these steps:
+To install the project, follow these steps.
 Clone the repo:

 ```bash